Christmas sandwiches ranked

 Given that Christmas is all about over-indulgence, eating a tortilla wrap does not exactly scream: ‘Break out the sherry!
 IT’S JESUS TIME!’
 That said, this is a herby, colourful attempt at a Christmas wrap with a decent amount of filling.

 The alarming way this glistens suggests that it has just been used as a mattress by a troupe of slugs, but it’s actually a solid, sausage-heavy meat-fest that’s like the meeting point between Christmas and a greasy spoon.
 A dirty sandwich, but one we kind of enjoyed.
+Oh, and it's now gluten free.

 ‘Fine’, ‘normal’, ‘standard’: these were the comments of our tasting panel on a sandwich that is perfectly okay to eat.
 Not exciting, but not bad either.